ICB-DCM/cOmicsArt/docs/Transcript.md

 ## Pre-Processing ##

-Clicking on this button will directly bring us to the pre-processing window.
+Once we have uploaded the data, clicking on "Start the Journey" will directly bring us to the pre-processing window.

-Here you can see the design choice - on the left side we have the sidebar with all the available options.
-Options which need re-computation are separated from those which do not by a black line.
+Here you can see the design choice for the layout, which remains consistent for the other the data analysis windows we will cover:
+The left side consists of the sidebar with all the available options.
+Additionally, the options which need re-computation on being changed are separated from those which do not such re-computation by a separating line.

 For example we can choose the vst_DESeq, and then choose the genes. [?]
-You can also choose batch effects from the columns already present in your data, but keep in mind that batch effects are ususally done later once we realize that there are batch effects.
+You can also choose batch effects from the columns already present in your data, but keep in mind that batch effects are usually done later once we realize that there are batch effects.

-In our case we want to do a log 10 scaling so we select the log 10 option followed by the "Get Pre-Processing" button.
+We want to do a log 10 scaling.
+To do this, we select the log 10 option followed by the "Get Pre-Processing" button.
 This will take a bit of time but once the computation is complete, the results will be shown in the right hand pane.

 In this case a distribution matrix and some statistics show us what changed from the raw data to pre-processed data.